Shakibbhai/Clean-architecture-spring-boot-java-junit-test-project/README.md

-# 👥 User Management & Role Assignment System
+# 🛡️ User Management System (Clean Architecture)

-A Spring Boot application implementing a **User Management System** following Robert C. Martin's **Clean Architecture** principles.
+This project is a simple **User Management and Role Assignment System** built with **Spring Boot** and adheres to **Robert C. Martin's Clean Architecture** principles.
+It demonstrates a layered approach to designing maintainable and testable enterprise applications.

 It provides functionality to: